Walenty Pytel: Life

 Pytel was born in German-occupied Poland during the Second World War.
-Because of his blond features the Nazi authorities kidnapped him from his mother Jadwiga Pytel and had him adopted by a Gestapo officer and his childless wife.
-(See Lebensborn.)
+Because of his blond features, the Nazi authorities kidnapped him from his mother Jadwiga Pytel and had him adopted by a Gestapo officer and his childless wife.
 However his mother, who had escaped from a prison camp, snatched him from outside the couple's home and fled Poland with him to Italy.

-Pytel came to England at the age of five and later studied graphic design at Hereford College of Arts.
-He opened two studios in Hereford in 1963, initially focusing on paper sculptures for window displays but turned to metal two years later.
+Pytel came to England at the age of five and later studied graphic design at Hereford School of Art.
+After working in a publishing studio in London he opened two art studios in Hereford in 1963, initially focusing on paper sculptures for window displays but turned to metal two years later.

 His creations are often inspired by nature and his artworks include the Jubilee Fountain in New Palace Yard, Westminster, a piece titled Take Off which is located at Birmingham Airport and Europe's largest (in 1979) metalwork sculpture, The Fossor, at the headquarters of JCB in Rocester, Staffordshire.

 Works

 His first public commission came in 1965.
 Hereford City Council paid £100 for Christmas decorations.
-400 thin metal angels were erected in the city.
-In the wind they came loose and caused some damage to windows.
-The work has been lost.
+Three stainless-steel angels arranged in a triangle for the centre of High Town and 400 thin metal stars were erected in the city.
+In the wind the stars came loose and caused some damage to windows.
+The works have been lost.

 The Fossor, which takes its name from the Latin for "digger" is the most significant of the sculptures around the JCB site at Rocester.
 The piece is made entirely of digger parts and is a powerful representation of JCB.
 It weighs 36 tonnes, stands 45 feet high and was the largest steel sculpture in Europe at the time of its creation in 1979.